DSTKES/GACD_Course_Project/README.md

 --------
 All data for this project are stored in the 'data' directory.
 All original meta data extracted from the Human Activity Recognition database are stored in the 'UCI HAR Dataset' subdirectory.
-This includes the README and features text files.
+This includes the provided HAR README, activity_labels and features text files.